-Excursion with working dogs – livestock guarding dogs on a sheep farm
+Excursion working dogs – Livestock guarding dogs on a sheep farm

-After two online days filled with information and exchange about different work in the realm of livestock protection, interested parties from Bavaria and Austria gathered at Robert Eberler’s sheep farm for an excursion.
+After two online days full of information and exchanges on different working methods at livestock protection, participants primarily from Bavaria and Austria met at Robert Eberler’s sheep farm.
 The grazing areas lie in an area which has in the past few years been inhabited by a she-wolf.
 Since this year, the area is also confirmed to harbour a wolf pair.

-Following some greetings by Rene Gomringer and Katharina Mikschl, there was a short introduction by the participants; representatives of Bavarian agencies, the DVL livestock protection project and livestock farmers.
+After introductory words by Rene Gomringer and Katharina Mikschl, there was a short round of introductions of the participants, representatives of Bavarian authorities, DVL Herd Protection Project and grazing livestock farmers.
 The two main presenters, Robert Eberler and Leo Slotta-Bachmayr from Naturschutzhunde Austria, gave the participants some information on their background.

-In the morning, Robert Eberler gave an insight into the development of his farm in terms of livestock protection, contact points, thoughts, knowledge, discussions, and farm visits.
+In the morning, Robert Eberler gave an insight into the development of his company livestock protection, his first points of contact, considerations and various information trips, discussions and company visits.
 Currently, the farm keeps 4 Mastin Espanol.
 The first animals were brought here directly from Spain.
 As the breed was placed onto the list of fighting dogs in Bavaria, they require a character test, and any offspring are not allowed to be kept privately.

 The group of participants visited the flock with the dogs.
 The field is bordered by an electric fence.
 The dogs were alert but, save one, kept their distance.
 Once on the grazing area, the participants started enthusiastic discussions with the subject specialists and contact persons from the LIFEstockProtect project.